elgunmirze/deliveryservice/README.md

 Getting route with lowest cost from source point to destination point GET /api/v1/routes/route/cost/{sourcepointid}/{destinationpointid}

-# How to start the solution ?
+# How to run the solution ?

 Steps: